2013 AFC Champions League final: Background

 Neither FC Seoul nor Guangzhou Everard had won the AFC club premiership before.
 The predecessors of FC Seoul, the Anyang LG Cheetahs, finished as runners-up of the 2001–02 Asian Club Championship.
-It was also sixteenth time a Korean club had reached the final and the fourth time a Chinese club had done so.
+It was also the sixteenth time a Korean club had reached the final and the fourth time a Chinese club had done so.

-Choi Yong-Soo was manager of an experienced Korean side.
-A Korean side had won the AFC Champions League premiership four times in the previous five years.
+Choi Yong-Soo was the manager of an experienced Korean side.
+The Korean side had won the AFC Champions League premiership four times in the previous five years.
 FC Seoul had represented Korea in the final games for five consecutive seasons.
 They had been defeated in the quarter-finals in 2009 and 2011.

 Guanghzhou's head coach from May 2012 was Marcello Lippi.
 Lippi had won the UEFA Champions League with Juventus in 1996 and the 2006 FIFA World Cup with the Italy national football team.
 Guangzhou won the Chinese Super League premiership in 2010 and 2011 and had reached the quarter-finals of the 2012 AFC Champions League.
 Guangzhou, like FC Seoul, had lost just once en route to the final, having scored 14 goals in their last four games.
 Choi had the full Italian squad at his disposal.
 The last time China had won the premiership was in 1990 with the Liaoning team.
 In 1998, Dalian Wanda had lost the premiership to the Pohang Steelers.